gregv12/fluxtion-server/docs/guide/writing-an-event-source-plugin.md

-# Guide: Writing an Event Source Plugin for Fluxtion Server
+# Guide: Writing an Event Source Plugin for Mongoose server

 This guide explains how to implement a custom event source (input connector) that publishes events into Fluxtion Server’s event flow.
 You will learn how to: